marcotf-git/Capstone-Project/README.md

   2.1) the old image, if it has cloud URI, will be deleted but its reference will be saved in that specific table, for future deletion from Storage
   2.2) the new one (or the new video) take the place

-So, the app implements CRUD on local user data, and in user cloud data, managing the deletion from Storage for when deleting the whole lesson from Database Firestore.
+So, the app implements `CRUD` on local user data, and `read` (download), `write` (upload) and `delete` in user cloud data, managing the deletion from Firebase Storage for when deleting the whole lesson from Firebase Database.

-And the app implements only QUERY from the cloud, in case of group data (inside the group will be also the user same lessons, but saved in the group table.
+And the app implements only `read` from the cloud, in case of group data.
+In the group there will be also the user lessons, but saved in the group table.

 The app menu is contextual: the options change according to the user actions.